 We get some substantial hints from the Webmaster and landing page guidelines from Google.
-We could also look at sites online that we consider to be quality sites, and see what they do to create that impression.
+We could also look at sites online that we consider being quality sites, and see what they do to create that impression.

 But, I think it’s worth going beyond those guidelines, and beyond emulating other sites that might be seen as being quality sites.
 So, I’ve also been looking for some other resources and information on the Web about credibility and quality, and thought that the following were interesting:

 - Augmenting Web Pages and Search Results to Help People Find Trustworthy Information Online (pdf)

 - Crowdsourcing credibility: The impact of audience feedback on Web page credibility (pdf)

 - Customer loyalty in e-commerce: an exploration of its antecedents and consequences (pdf)

 - Questioners’ credibility judgments of answers in a social question and answer site

 - TIME: A Method of Detecting the Dynamic Variances of Trust (pdf)

 - Explaining and Predicting the Impact of Branding Alliances and Web Site Quality on Initial Consumer Trust of E-Commerce Web Sites (pdf)

 - Trust Online: Young Adultsâ€™ Evaluation of Web Content (pdf)